chandrashka/chandrashka/README.md

 ## About Me

 I'm a passionate Unity game developer with a strong love for creating meaningful gaming experiences.
-While I haven't had commercial experience yet, I've completed various personal projects that showcase my skills.
+I have been working as a Unity developer at PostPhysical Company since September 2023, gaining valuable commercial experience.
+In addition to my professional role, I've successfully completed various personal projects that showcase my skills.
 Let's make something amazing together!
-Check out my projects below and feel free to connect with me through the provided contact information.
+Check out my projects below, and feel free to connect with me through the provided contact information.

 ## Contact